History of Insurance

 Early life insurance companies were unable to accurately calculate how much reserves they had to hold to pay claims.
 Additionally, many people who bought life insurance could not continue the payments, so they sold their policy to others for money, thus creating a moral hazard, as it could incentivize some buyers of the policies to kill the insured, especially premiums became expensive or the insured continued to live long afterward.
 Elizur Wright, a mathematician, abolitionist, and the Massachusetts Commissioner of Insurance from 1858 - 1866, successfully persuaded the Massachusetts legislature to enact valuation laws that required life insurance companies to hold sufficient reserves to pay claims and, in 1861, a nonforfeiture law that required policies to provide a surrender value, so that the insured did not lose all the premiums that they paid if they could not continue to pay the premiums.
 Wright also developed actuarial tables and a mathematical formula that he called an accumulation formula that calculated the premium that insurance companies should charge for a given policy term and benefit.

-The main reason for restricting insurance companies to particular lines of insurance was to constrain the spread of risk, particularly in regard to fire insurance, since there were many fires that caused catastrophic losses that bankrupted many insurance companies.
+The main reason for restricting insurance companies to particular lines of insurance was to constrain the spread of risk, particularly regarding fire insurance, since many fires caused catastrophic losses that bankrupted many insurance companies.
 Fires were common in the 1800s and 1900s because most buildings were made of wood and fire was extensively used for lighting and cooking.
 It was only a matter time until major conflagrations arose, such as the New York City Fire of 1835 and the Great Chicago Fire of 1871.

 Beginning in the late 1940s, states started to allow multiple-line insurance companies for property and casualty insurers.
 This allowed insurance companies to expand their market since it was more convenient to deal with 1 company that sold both property and casualty insurance.
 However, the legal barrier between life and health insurance and the property and casualty insurance endured.